 Pricing your home too high is as dangerous as pricing too low.
 Remember that the average buyer will view 15-20 homes before making a decision.
 This means that they are comparing your home against these others, and will most likely choose the one that offers the most for the best price.
 If your home doesn’t compare favourably with the others in your price range, then buyers or Buyer’s Agents won’t take you seriously.
 As a result, your home may sit on the market for a long time and knowing this, new buyers will think there must be something wrong with your home because of the length of time it has been for sale.

 4. Do Your Own "Shopping"!
 What are Similar Homes Selling For?
+(Not just the asking price)

 5. Appraisals - Are They a Benefit or Detriment?

 Having a "good" appraisal can be a benefit when selling your home because a reliable accredited third party appraiser's opinion, not a Realtor, can also help get the buyer excited about buying your home.
-But if the appraised value is a lot less than where estimated market value is, then it is a deterrent.
+But if the appraised value is less than where estimated market value is, then it is a deterrent.

 Three things to consider: